HelpMe-Pls/Life-Engineering/Frontend/JS/Promises.md

-- Promises are an easily repeatable mechanism for encapsulating and composing _future values_.
-They create a pattern of expressing async flow in sequential fashion, which helps our brains plan and maintain async JS code better.
+- Promises are an easily repeatable mechanism for encapsulating and composing _future values_. ==They create a pattern of expressing async flow in sequential fashion==, which helps our brains plan and maintain async JS code better.

- They solve the _inversion of control_ issues that plague us with callbacks-only code:
+ > They solve the _inversion of control_ issues that plague us with callbacks-only code:

 ```js
 // Uninversion of control enables a nicer SoC, where `bar(..)` and `baz(..)` don't need to be involved in how `foo(..)` is called.
 Similarly, `foo(..)` doesn't need to know or care that `bar(..)` and `baz(..)` exist or are depending on the state if `foo(..)` completes or not (because once `foo(..)` resolves, `bar(..)` and `baz(..)` can only be continued PREDICTABLY from the resolved value of `foo(..)`).